2022 FIFA World Cup: Match balls

 The first official match ball, "Adidas Al Rihla", was unveiled on 30 March 2022.
 It was mainly inspired by the culture, architecture, iconic boats and flag of Qatar.
 In Arabic, the word Al-Rihla (الْرِّحْلَة ar-riḥla) means "the journey".
 The ball was designed with sustainability as a priority, making it the first-ever official match ball created with water-based glues and inks.
 As "the game is getting faster" and "speeds up", the ball has internal electronic sensors, allowing detection of its speed and position, updated 500 times per second and it has to be charged before each game.
 Two of the match balls were sent and returned from space by FIFA and Qatar Airways on a SpaceX falcon 9 suborbital mission for promoting the World Cup.

-The match ball for the semi-finals, third place play-off and final was announced on 11 December 2022.
+The match ball for the semi-finals, match for third place and final was announced on 11 December 2022.
 It is a variation of the Al Rihla named the "Adidas Al Hilm" (الحلم, a reference to "every nation's dream of lifting the FIFA World Cup").
 While the technical aspects of the ball are the same, the colour is different from the Al Rihla balls used in the group stages and preceding knockout games, with a Gold Metallic, maroon, Collegiate Burgundy, and red design, a reference to the national colours of host nation Qatar and the golden colours shared by the Final's venue and the FIFA World Cup Trophy.